Skip to Main Content

 Do I need car insurance if I have a car loan?

-• Collision coverage: Collision coverage is designed to pay for damages that occur from collisions, including with other cars and stationary objects, regardless of who is at fault.
+• Collision coverage: Collision coverage is designed to pay for damage that occurs from collisions, including with other cars and stationary objects, regardless of who is at fault.

 • Comprehensive coverage: Also called other-than-collision coverage, comprehensive coverage is designed to pay for non-collision damage, like animal damage, theft, storm damage and vandalism.

-Almost every state has minimum car insurance requirements that you must meet or exceed to legally drive.
-You will likely have to meet financed car insurance requirements from your lender or lessor in addition to the state minimum requirements.
+Almost every state has minimum car insurance requirements that you must meet or exceed to drive legally.
+With a financed vehicle, You will likely have to meet financed car insurance requirements from your lender or lessor in addition to the state minimum requirements.
 You can also choose to add optional coverage types, like gap insurance coverage, which could help you pay the difference between your loan amount and the cash value of your vehicle if it is totaled.

 How much does insurance cost for a financed vehicle?